SimpleMobileTools/Simple-File-Manager/README.md

 # Simple File Manager
 <img alt="Logo" src="app/src/main/res/mipmap-xxxhdpi/launcher.png" width="80">

-A simple and clean file manager for browsing and editing files and directories.
-Cannot currently be used for browsing the SD card content and items of rooted devices, stay tuned!
+A simple file manager for browsing and editing files and directories.

+Can also be used for browsing root files and SDcard content.
+You can easily copy, move, delete and share anything you wish.

 Contains no ads or unnecessary permissions.
 It is fully opensource, provides a Dark theme too.